Ashland, Virginia: Demographics

-As of the census of 2010, there were 7225 people with 2,863 households in the town.
-The racial makeup of the town was 71.1% White, 22.2% African American, 0.4% Native American, 1.2% Asian, 0.68% from other races, and 2.6% from two or more races.
-Hispanic or Latino of any race were 4.7% of the population.
+As of the census of 2020, there were 7,565 people with 2,660 households in the town.
+The racial makeup of the town was 64.2% White, 21.6% African American, 0.5% Native American, 1.2% Asian, and 4.8% from two or more races.
+Hispanic or Latino of any race were 13.5% of the population.

-The median income for a household in the town was $46,474.
-The per capita income for the town was $23,569.
-About 5.9% of the population were below the poverty line.
+The median income for a household in the town was $55,521.
+The per capita income for the town was $26,227.
+About 16.9% of the population were below the poverty line.

 Public services

 Ashland is governed by a five-member town council, and day-to-day activities are run by a town manager, appointed by the town council.
 Hanover County handles stormwater pollutant removal and filtration.
 The town's library is part of the multi-county Pamunkey Regional Library System, although additional libraries are at the courthouse and Randolph Macon College.

 The Ashland Volunteer Fire Company, formed in 1890, is located on 501 Archie Canon Drive.
+Hanover County Fire-EMS now provides 24/7 career staffing from this station and is supplemented by volunteers.
 The Ashland Police Department has 25 sworn full-time officers and is Law Enforcement Accredited by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).